Brennan7/dispatcher/README.md

 ## Example Usage

-For a practical example on how to set up and use the `go-dispatcher`, see the `main.go` file located in the `cmd/example` directory of this repository.
+For a practical example on how to set up and use the `dispatcher`, see the `main.go` file located in the `cmd/example` directory of this repository.
 This example demonstrates how to initialize the dispatcher, add jobs, and handle graceful shutdowns.

 ## License
-go-dispatcher is released under the MIT License.
+dispatcher is released under the MIT License.
 See the LICENSE file for more information.